DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 Next, increase the context window for `qwen3.5:9b`.
 Go to the `mdo_agent_work/results` folder and run `ollama create qwen3.5-agent:9b -f .opencode/Modelfile`.
 This creates a new model called `qwen3.5-agent:9b` with a 64K context window.

-[Optional]: Before running the agent, you can check whether your hardware is powerful enough for the local LLM.
+**Optional Checks**: Before running the agent, you can check whether your hardware is powerful enough for the local LLM.
 Run `ollama run qwen3.5-agent:9b --verbose`.
 After the model finishes loading, ask a simple question such as "Can you give me an overview of your understanding of CFD?"
 When the response finishes, look at the `eval rate` reported at the end in tokens/s.
 Performance is generally acceptable if this value is above 15.
 During this test session, you can also check VRAM and RAM usage with `ollama ps`.
 Ollama will report GPU and CPU usage percentages.
 Ideally, GPU usage should be 100%.
 If it is not, the model is likely too large for your hardware and Ollama will offload inference to the CPU, which can significantly slow performance.
 The modified model `qwen3.5-agent:9b` with a 64K context window should be smaller than 8 GB.
 When you are done, exit the chat session by typing `/bye` or pressing `ctrl+c`.

 ### Step 3.
 Download OpenCode

 Once the local LLM is running, it must be connected to the MCP server.
 We will use OpenCode to connect Ollama to MCP.
 First, download [OpenCode](https://opencode.ai/download).
 Both CLI and desktop versions are available, but the CLI version is recommended.

+### Step 4.
+Test the agents

-Then go to the `mdo_agent_work/results/` folder in your terminal, copy `mdo_agent_work/results/.opencode/opencode.json` to `mdo_agent_work/results/opencode.json`, and run `opencode` from inside the `mdo_agent_work/results/` folder.
+Open a terminal and go to the `mdo_agent_work/results/` folder in your terminal and run `ollama launch opencode --config` from inside the `mdo_agent_work/results/` folder.
+Then, the terminal will ask you to "Select models for OpenCode", select `qwen3.5-agent:9b`.
+And then, choose `Yes` to open OpenCode.

-**Check these things before running the agents:**
+**You must check the following before running a case:**

-- On the right-hand side, you should see confirmation that the LLM is connected to the MCP server.
-You can also run `/mcps` in OpenCode to view the available MCP servers.
-If the connection is working, you should see `mdo_agent_deck connected` in the pop-up window.
+- **Check if the MCP is running**.
+If the MCP server is running, you should see a green circle at the bottom say "1 MCP /status" (see the figure below).
+Alternatively, you can run `/mcps` in OpenCode to view the available MCP servers.
+You should see `mdo_agent_deck connected` in the pop-up window.
 Press `esc` to close it.
-- The active LLM is shown at the bottom of the text entry box.
-It should display `mdo-agent`.
-If it does not, run `/models`, press Enter, and select `mdo-agent` from the menu (see the following figure).
+- **Check if the active LLM**.
+The active LLM is shown at the bottom of the text entry box.
+It should display `qwen3.5-agent:9b`.
+If it does not, run `/models`, press Enter, and select `qwen3.5-agent:9b` from the menu (see the following figure).
-- OpenCode has two modes: Build and Plan.
-Build mode allows OpenCode to modify files, while Plan mode does not.
-To run the agents properly, make sure OpenCode is in Build mode.
+- **Check the run mode**.
+OpenCode has two modes: `Build` and Plan. `Build` mode allows OpenCode to modify files, while Plan mode does not.
+To run the agents properly, make sure OpenCode is in `Build` mode.
 You can toggle modes with the `Tab` key.

-### Step 4.
-Test the agents
-Follow the instructions below to test the agents.

-- Open a terminal and go into the `mdo_agent_work/results` directory.
-Then, run `opencode`.
-- Run `/mcps` to verify that OpenCode is connected to the MCP server.
-- If connected, ask the agent to run a task such as `Simulate the NACA0012 airfoil in a steady state simulation using 20k cells`.
+If all the above checks pass, you can ask the agent to run a task such as `Simulate the NACA0012 airfoil in a steady state simulation using 20k cells`.
 The agent will parse your request, generate the appropriate mesh, and run the CFD simulation for you.

 **IMPORTANT**.
-OpenCode may take a little longer to respond to your first prompt because it needs to preload the MCP environment into memory.
+OpenCode may take a little longer (up to a few minutes) to respond to your first prompt because it needs to preload the MCP ifno into context.
 Once the agent starts working, response speed should return to normal.

 <div style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-local-llm.png" style="width:600px !important;" />